Associate Teaching Professor of Linguistics at UC San Diego

 Oral Exam Procedure

-- Please plan to arrive 5 minutes or so before your scheduled time at the designated in-person or virtual location
+- Please plan to arrive 5 minutes or so before your scheduled time at the designated in-person location, generally my office

 - Bring whatever paper materials or notes you’d like, but know that